Updated: Oct 5

 A perfect example is St. Peter, who one moment assured our Lord that he would "never be scandalized in Thee."
 But our Lord, as a lesson to Peter and the rest of us, allowed him to fall into temptation, and boy did he fall!
-At one moment he said he was willing to "die for our Lord" and then the next he was denying that he knew Him.
+At one moment he was willing to "die for our Lord" and then the next he was denying that he knew Him.
 He even swore to it!
-Now if this man, who spent three years with Jesus, witnessing His miracles, listening to His amazing teachings, could fall into temptation and deny Him, what will become of us?
+Now if this man, who spent three years with Jesus, witnessed His miracles and listened to His amazing teachings first hand, could fall into temptation and deny Him, what will become of us?
 This is what happens when God chooses to leave us on our own for a while.

 So what's happening when temptation comes upon us?
 Well, God allows the devil to come to us and present us with a situation that can separate us from God.
 This can come in many different forms.
 Remember, the devil is extremely cunning, and he knows you're weaknesses.
 So whatever your weaknesses may be, you'll find them enticing you.
 It may be the flesh, the desires of the eye.
 Perhaps it's drinking or drugs.
 It may just be the various pleasures of the world that distract us from God in our daily lives.
 Whatever they are, the devil will put them right in front of your face in the hopes of getting you to stray away from God.